What is Invoice Factoring?

 Qualifications:

 Riviera Finance offers non-recourse factoring, and it is one of the longest-running factoring companies available.
-The company’s unique credit guarantee sets them apart from other factoring companies.
+The company’s unique credit guarantee distinguishes it from other factoring companies.

 The company’s credit management service guarantees credit on all invoices, so Riviera Finance assumes the risk as the credit manager.
-Companies factoring invoices through Riviera get peace of mind knowing they are not responsible if a customer doesn’t pay their invoice.
+Companies factoring invoices through Riviera gain peace of mind knowing they are not responsible if a customer fails to pay their invoice.

 Riviera Finance offers a convenient online portal with 24/7 access to your invoice information.
 The company uses integrated tools to provide support as an accounts receivables partner.